-Virtual CFOs who have experience working with dental practices are a good place to start.
-They are already familiar with your industry, and are familiar with issues you may have because they’ve already helped other practices with the same issues.
-A tax professional who can help you with tax planning will help you become more proactive.
-They can help you save the right amount for your end of year tax bill and they can help you get your payroll in the right place, so you pay the proper amount of payroll taxes throughout the year.
-There are also ways to minimize the tax liability you are going to owe.
-Your CPA can help you with this too.
+Virtual CFOs with experience working with dental practices are already familiar with your industry, and can share a roadmap for success because they’ve likely already helped other practices with similar issues.
+A tax professional who can help you with tax planning can help you save the right amount for your end of year tax bill, help you pay the proper amount of payroll taxes throughout the year, and look at ways to minimize the tax liability you are going to owe.

 Obtaining a healthcare banker is something you may want to consider, as well.
 If you’re just starting out and need to purchase a practice or get a loan to start your own practice, you will likely need financing.
 At some point, you might want to refinance a loan or establish a line of credit.
 A good healthcare banker can answer your questions and help you get set up.
 Bankers are great, but finding a healthcare focused banker will benefit you because they are already familiar with your industry and potential needs.

 Although you didn’t go to business school, you are a business owner, and we want to ensure you have the necessary tools to understand how to manage your business.
 Today we discussed the importance of having a good balance sheet that’s complete and accurate, which in turn leads to a complete and accurate P&L statement.
 We talked about how your cash flow may look different from what’s listed on your P&L statement.

 The main takeaway here is to avoid stress!
 Sometimes the financial part of business just isn’t in your wheelhouse, or it’s something you’d rather not spend your time and effort on and want to outsource.
 If this rings true, then find advisors who can help.
 Finding the right advisors will allow you to build a relationship, help your business, and make your life easier so that you can spend time on your practice.

 Looking for CEU?